Anies Baswedan: Minister of Education and Culture

-After Joko Widodo's victory in the presidential election, Anies emerged as the front runner as the Minister of Education and Culture.
+After Joko Widodo's victory in the presidential election, Anies became the Minister of Education and Culture.
 And he was inaugurated on 27 October 2014, as a part of the Working Cabinet of President Joko Widodo.
+As minister, he postponed the implementation of the 2013 Curriculum and returning it to the previous 2006 Curriculum, citing unpreparedness for implementing the curriculum.
+However, this policy was actually criticized from the former Minister of Education and Culture Mohammad Nuh and the People's Representative Council who considered that this policy was carried out without study and communication, where the elimination of the 2013 Curriculum policy had implications for the state budget.

-As minister, he postponed the implementation of the 2013 Curriculum and returning it to the previous 2006 Curriculum, changed the National Exam to become not a measure of graduation, but only as a mapping of the quality of regional education, established the National Examination Integrity Index to measure the honesty of students in each province, and established a Teacher Competency Test and Teacher Certification Program to improve teacher competence.
+Anies changed the National Exam to become not a measure of graduation, but only as a mapping of the quality of regional education, established the National Examination Integrity Index to measure the honesty of students in each province, and established a Teacher Competency Test and Teacher Certification Program to improve teacher competence.

 In the reshuffle of the Working Cabinet on 27 July 2016, Anies was replaced by Muhadjir Effendy, Chancellor of the Muhammadiyah University of Malang.
-The change was likely regarded as a purely a political accommodation, not due to performance factors.
-Though Baswedan was accused of also slightly deviating from the President's vision of not prioritizing the president's Smart Indonesia Card program.
+Baswedan was accused of deviating from the President's vision by not prioritizing the president's Smart Indonesia Card program.
+On 10 March 2017, he was reported to the Corruption Eradication Commission for allegedly misappropriating funds amounting to 146 billion rupiah at Frankfurt Book Fair in 2015 when he was still served as Ministry of Education.
+He was also suspected of having a dark agenda due to smuggled Amba by Laksmi Pamuntjak and Pulang by Leila S. Chudori, a two books which discussed about the 30 September Movement.

-Governor of Jakarta
+Governor of Jakarta (2017–2022)

 Election and inauguration

+On 15 September 2016, Prabowo Subianto, the leader of the Gerindra Party, announced the nomination of Anies as the gubernatorial nominee, with Sandiaga Uno, a Gerindra politician and businessman, as his running mate after talks between Gerindra and the Prosperous Justice Party (PKS).
+The Anies-Sandiaga pair was assigned the ballot number 3 and was slated to compete against Agus Harimurti Yudhoyono-Sylviana Murni (assigned the ballot number 1) and incumbents Basuki Tjahaja Purnama-Djarot Saiful Hidayat (assigned the ballot number 2).
+The pair campaigned with the jargons of Jakarta Maju Bersama (Jakarta Onward Together) and Maju Kotanya, Bahagia Warganya (The City Forward, The Citizens Happy).

-He entered in the 2017 Jakarta gubernatorial election, with Sandiaga Uno as his running mate.
-In the first round of voting on 15 February 2017, Anies secured passage to the second round run-off between two candidates, having secured approximately 40% of the vote, behind Basuki Tjahaja Purnama, the acting governor (known as Ahok), with 44%, and well ahead of Agus with 16%.
+After the first round of voting on 15 February 2017, Anies proceeded to the second round run-off between two candidates, having secured approximately 40% of the vote, behind Basuki with 44%, and well ahead of Agus with 16%.
+Before the second round, the National Mandate Party (PAN) and the United Development Party (PPP), which supported the Agus-Sylvi pair, threw their support to the Anies-Sandiaga pair for the second round.
 On 19 April 2017 Anies won the runoff election, with approximately 58% of the votes, ahead of Ahok's 42%.
-In September 2017, it was announced that Anies' program will have an OK Trip for TransJakarta.
-He was officially inaugurated as governor on 16 October 2017, replacing interim governor Djarot Saiful Hidayat.
+His victory was notably aided with the support of Islamist groups, particularly the Islamic Defenders Front.